PedroPPereira/PedroPPereira/README.md

 # 🏄‍♂️ Pedro Assoreira Pereira

-**`Autonomous Driving Software Engineer @ Critical TechWorks | BMW Group`**
+**`R&D Software Engineer @ Siemens Portugal`**

 **`Master's in Electrical and Computer Engineering from FCT-NOVA`**

-With past experiences at Siemens, NTT Data, KPMG, and Volkswagen to develop more programming knowledge and techniques as well as a KPMG Ambassador and IEEE Member to increase my soft skills.
-Also acted as a Teaching Assistant at FCT-NOVA to inspire the new generation of Engineers.
-Currently involved in embedded software development for the new BMW car fleet.
+Multifaceted background with 4 years experience in software development, having worked previously at Critical TechWorks (from BMW Group), Volkswagen, KPMG, and NTT Data.
+Also, with academic experience as a Teaching Assistant.
+Currently involved in R&D software development with a focus on embedded and desktop app development.

 More info at:
    <p align="left">